The difference between secured and unsecured credit cards

 For some issuers, a secured credit card’s credit limit is equal to the amount of the initial deposit.
 But that’s not always the case.

 Capital One Platinum Secured card is one example.
-Depending on the cardholder, an initial security deposit of $49, $99 or $200 can open an account with a credit line of $200.
+Depending on the cardholder, an initial security deposit of $49, $99 or $200 can open an account with a credit line of at least $200.
 Platinum Secured cardholders can also raise their credit limit by depositing more than the minimum.

 Rewards potential